dubhater/vapoursynth-awarpsharp2/readme.rst

 Parameters:
     *clip*
         Clip to process.
-Must be 8..16 bit, not RGB, with constant format and dimensions.
+Must have constant format and dimensions, 8..16 bit integer pixels, and it must not be RGB.

         For the AWarp filter, *clip* must be either the same size as *mask*, or four times the size of *mask* in each dimension.
 The